Abhishek2081/HTML-CSS-Website/README.md

 as well.
 Various tags,functions,external links and scripts and css references and properties are used at appropriate places to give a stylish feel to the website, Do Check it out.

-**Note: You must have an Internet Connection in order to display all contents properly as links are used for external fonts,icons,etc.**